-Seri muka, meaning 'pretty face', is a jewel of Nyonya (Peranakan) kitchens, born of the fusion of Chinese and Malay culinary traditions in old Malaya.
+Seri muka, meaning 'pretty face', is one of the best-loved kuih of the Nyonya (Peranakan) and Malay communities of old Malaya, though its exact origin is debated — it is also attributed to the Malay and Banjarese peoples of the region.
 Its two glossy layers — pearly rice below, emerald pandan custard above — earned it a place among Malaysia's officially recognised heritage foods in 2009, and it remains a staple of morning markets and festive spreads.

 The bottom layer is chewy and faintly salty, each grain plump with coconut, while the top wobbles like a soft custard, sweet and perfumed with grassy pandan.
 Together they melt into a creamy, fragrant mouthful that is somehow both rich and delicate.